Team-2-SA60/ShoppingCart_Team2_SA60/README.md

 Back-end Developers (4 people?)
 - Develop controllers, services, and repository layers.
 - Implement business logic and database interactions using Spring Boot and JPA.
-- Handle routing and URL mappings.
+- Handle routing and URL mappings
+- Validation

 Database (1 person):
 - Design and implement the database schema in MySQL.